 Individuals with CVI tend to display key visual behaviors, and might display some or all of these behaviors.
 At Perkins, we synthesize current research and build on the work of leading theorists to ensure all individuals with CVI are fully understood.
 This is why we follow the science and center voices of individuals with CVI.
 The CVI visual behaviors are an ongoing need, they can change and improve for some, but the need never goes away.

 Your child might display some or all of these tendencies.
 Knowing these CVI behaviors — and how to respond! — can go a long way toward supporting your child.

 Here’s a list of visual behaviors of CVI that are commonly evaluated and recognized by major theorists.
-No one area is separated from the other—the CVI visual behaviors are highly connected and all can impact the individual with CVI at any time.
-At Perkins, we also focus on evaluating how individuals use their compensatory skills within each visual behavior.
-Each visual behavior has a link to learn more.
+No area is separated from the other—the CVI visual behaviors are highly connected—and all can impact the individual with CVI at any time.
+At Perkins, we also evaluate how individuals use their compensatory skills within each visual behavior.
+As you explore the visual behaviors below, each has a link to learn more.

 - Visual Attention: This is an assessment of your child’s ability to look and sustain gaze for recognition.
 For example, your child might focus on only one small area while unable to process or understand other items.
 We consider her ability to maintain gaze in cluttered and un-adapted environments, as well as her ability to maintain gaze while ill or tired.